rbannat/FSND-P4-Design-A-Game/connect4/README.md

     - Method: GET
     - Parameters: urlsafe_game_key
     - Returns: GameForm with current game state.
     - Description: Returns the current state of a game.
+The `board` property represents the current game state where 'O' is a Users disc and 'X' is the AI's disc.

  - **get_game_history**
     - Path: 'game/{urlsafe_game_key}/history'